 Sure, keeping projects to yourself can be great for personal job security.
 But being the only one who knows how to do certain tasks isn’t good for your organization and it can make a relaxing vacation impossible.
 Instead of hoarding tasks, consider which ones can go on without you and find coworkers who can take them on.

 Ask your boss to handle sensitive tasks that you can’t delegate to anyone else.
 Ask other coworkers if they’d be willing to keep an eye on other duties while you’re out.
 Your temporary absence office can create a perfect opportunity for cross-training.
-Plus, coming back to work after vacation might be a little less overwhelming if your work doesn’t stagnate while you are gone.
+Plus, coming Calabasas senior home care after vacation might be a little less overwhelming if your work doesn’t stagnate while you are gone.

 #2 Send a project update email:

 The morning of your last day in the office, send an email to your managers and team members listing:

 1) all the projects you recently finished or are currently working on